top of page

 But various circumstances can interrupt this natural learning process:

 Inconsistent Responses: If caregivers are sometimes there and sometimes not, the baby's system learns that comfort is unreliable.
-It's like trying to learn a dance when your partner keeps disappearing - you never quite get the steps down.
+It's like trying to learn a dance when your partner keeps coming and going - you never quite get the steps down.

 Overwhelming Responses: When caregivers themselves are dysregulated (perhaps due to their own unresolved trauma or stress), they might respond with anxiety or anger to the baby's distress.
 Imagine trying to learn to dance with a partner who becomes agitated when you miss a step - you'd likely become more tense, not less.